Post

 wsl --shutdown UbuntuDev2

-Side tip: if you want to shut down all the containers, use the following command.
+Side tip: if you want to shut down all the distributions, use the following command.

 1